Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

+Additionally, while PEARL-e proves to be an efficient method (high HV on 6 out of 7 unconstrained benchmarks), its performance depends on the choice of \code{$\alpha$}, hence we must assume some knowledge of the location of the Pareto front.
+This accentuates the challenge of potentially introducing computational overhead to adapt the rays to the specific problem at hand.
+This complexity may arise, particularly when the Pareto front is unknown.
+However, when a designer possesses some knowledge of the Pareto surface, fine-tuning the Dirichlet distribution with \code{$\alpha$} could yield significant advantages.
+Conversely, the PEARL-NdS methods systematically found Pareto-optimal solutions without the need for any assumptions regarding ray distributions tailored to a specific front.
+This flexibility is highly beneficial for real-world practitioners who seek to utilize these tools without delving into problem-specific tuning.

-Lastly, we can analyze the NT tests results for the HVs in Table \ref{tab:unconstrainednemenyi}.
+Lastly, we can analyze the NTs results for the HVs in Tables \ref{tab:unconstrainednemenyidtlz1dtlz4} and \ref{tab:unconstrainednemenyidtlz5dtlz7}.
 For the sake of brevity, we've only included the columns corresponding to the algorithm with the highest average HV across the 20 experiments.
-For each case where PEARL is superior (dtlz2, dtlz6 and dtlz7), the NTs are successful against GA-based legacy MOO methods.
-On the other hand, for problems for which NSGA-based approaches are superior (dtlz4 and dtlz5), some NTs failed against PEARL (e.g., PEARL-e with \code{$\alpha$} $= [0.99,2.0,2.0]$ for dtlz5).
+For each case where PEARL is superior (dtlz2, dtlz6 and dtlz7), the NTs are successful against SO-based legacy MOO methods.
+On the other hand, for problems for which NSGA-based approaches are superior (dtlz1, dtlz3, dtlz4, and dtlz5), some NTs failed against PEARL (e.g., PEARL-e with \code{$\alpha$} $= [0.99,2.0,2.0]$ for dtlz5).
 This implies that there are no statistically significant differences between these algorithms on the latter problems but for the former problems PEARL is statistically better.
 This further underscores the potential for PEARL to serve as a viable alternative to legacy approaches in unconstrained MOO scenarios.